elixir-lang/elixir-lang.github.com/getting-started/optional-syntax.markdown

 title: Optional syntax sheet
 ---

-Over the several chapters, we have learned that Elixir syntax has a few affordances where developers may omit some delimiters to make the code more readable.
-For example, we have learned that parentheses are optional:
+Throughout this guide, we learned that the Elixir syntax support a few affordances where developers may omit delimiters to make code more readable.
+For example, we learned that parentheses are optional:

 ```elixir
 iex> length([1, 2, 3]) == length [1, 2, 3]
 true
 ```

-and that do-end blocks are equivalent to keyword lists:
+and that `do`/`end` blocks are equivalent to keyword lists:

 ```elixir
 # do-end blocks